Bambusstock/TimeBan/README.md

 #### `defaultDuration` (Default: 1h (1 hour))

 Use this to define a default duration.
 Understands the "simple format" from above.
-If you leave out the <seconds> pattern calling a command, this is automatically used.
+If you leave out the <duration> pattern calling a command, this is automatically used.

 #### `defaultReason` (Default: "Default reason.")